Pat Borders: Post-retirement

 On August 7, 2009, the Blue Jays held a pre-game ceremony at the Rogers Centre recognizing members of the 1992 and 1993 World Series teams, including Borders.
 As part of the event, Borders caught the ceremonial first pitch from Cito Gaston, then in his second stint as Blue Jays manager after leading the team to both Series titles.

+Borders became the coach of the Winter Haven High School baseball team, where two of his sons played, following the 2012 season.
+He had been an assistant coach for the team.

 In June 2015, Borders began his first season as manager of the Williamsport Crosscutters, the Philadelphia Phillies’ short-season single A affiliate.
+He led the team through 2021.

+In 2024, Borders became an assistant coach for the Webber International Warriors.